DoubleTrio/exptext/README.md

 ## Usage
 To reflect the current state of your ROM, edit `actors.json` by adding new actors, deleting unnecessary actors in the array, and editing the names of your player, partner, and team.

 ## TODOs
 - [ ] Clean up code
-- [ ] Add unit tests
+- [x] Add unit tests
-- [ ] Fix issue with incorrect dialogue by switching from a Regex implementation to using a lexer.
+- [ ] Fix issue with incorrect dialogue by shifting from Regex implementation to using a lexer.